otoolecf/wedding-website/README.md

 ## Testing Locally

+Testing locally is kind of hard when using the cloud stuff!
+Honestly, I prefer having a dev branch deploying in cloud infrastructure, so that it is behaving the same as it will on Prod.
+The biggest downside is that cloud deploys can take a bit longer than an `npm run dev` command.

 To test locally, you will need 2 terminal windows, one for frontend and one for backend.

 ### Frontend